 For advertisers: Again, we come back to the importance of reaching a targeted audience.

 And often this is part of a brand awareness strategy where longevity and engagement is key.
 It’s rare for consumers to be activated through just one advert – that’s expecting a lot of the consumer – but as part of a series and/or combined multi-platform campaign, it helps the consumers join the dots.

 ‘The growth of partisan agendas online, which together with clickbait and various forms of misinformation is helping to further undermine trust in media – raising new questions about how to deliver balanced and fair reporting in the digital age.’

 If consumers can’t trust media, then there’s a huge opportunity for loved brands and organisations to step in and fill that role for their audiences.
 And increasingly, they are doing so.

 Print can be key in the mix because social media is also under scrutiny due to a number of high profile scandals and internal problems.

-The same Reuters-Oxford University report revealed concern about misinformation and disinformation for consumers was high, despite efforts by platforms and publishers to build public confidence.
+For advertisers: The same Reuters-Oxford University report revealed concern about misinformation and disinformation for consumers was high, despite efforts by platforms and publishers to build public confidence.
 In Brazil, 85 per cent agree with a statement that they are worried about what is real and fake on the internet.
 Concern is also high in the UK (70 per cent) and US (67 per cent).

 What’s more, context is so significant for advertisers – more than 1,000 brands in 2020 have boycotted Facebook because of its response to hate speech on its platform and significantly, their adverts’ potential adjacency to it.